-In February/March 2012, results of groundwater samples collected offsite to the east of the property boundary found two constituents (1,1-Biphenyl and Diphenyl ether) related to DOWTHERM A[TM].
-According to NJDEP guidance, these findings trigger the need for Owens Corning to perform a well survey to identify the source of local drinking water within a defined distance of the impacts.
+In February/March 2012, results of groundwater samples collected offsite to the east of the property boundary found two constituents (1,1-Biphenyl and Diphenyl ether) related to DOWTHERM ATM.
+According to NJDEP guidance, these findings triggered the need for Owens Corning to perform a well survey to identify the source of local drinking water within a defined distance of the impacts.
+The well survey began in early May.